The Plasma Surface Treatment Process

 Some useful applications for plasma treatment include:

-- Painting or printing on plastic parts, cables and pipes
+- Improving the adhesion of paint or printing on plastic parts, cables, and pipes

-- Improving adhesion on polymer extrusion and coating lines
+- Improving bonding on polymer extrusion and coating lines

-- Rubber profiles prior to printing or coating
+- Preparing rubber profiles for printing or coating

-- Composite boards for improved adhesion of paint and ink
+- Enhancing the adhesion of paint and ink on composite boards

 Learn more about 3DT’s superior plasma treatment systems here.
 Then let’s discuss your application.
 Please call 1-262-253-6700 or email us at sales@3DTLLC.com.